TheManohar/CryptoNews/README.md

 **Data Analysis**: performing a sentiment analysis on headlines and description of articles, by using `vaderSentiment`. <br>
 **Dashboard**: display the average sentiment score for the collected articles and how many were evaluated.

+> # Disclaimer: Need to update for dasboard V2
 # Dashboard Elements
 The live dashboard is available on: [http://msitapati.pythonanywhere.com](http://msitapati.pythonanywhere.com)
 ## Sentiment Analysis